Ernest Mason Satow: In popular culture

 Satow served as inspiration for the characters of both Nathan Algren and Simon Graham in the 2003 film The Last Samurai.
-He also features in the 2023 remake of Ryū ga Gotoku Ishin! where he tasks the main character Saito Hajime with collecting memoirs about Japan so he can better understand Japan's history and prevent war with the United Kingdom.
+He also features in the 2023 remake of Ryū ga Gotoku Ishin! where he tasks the main character, Sakamoto Ryōma (under the alias of Saitō Hajime), with collecting memoirs about Japan so he can better understand Japan's history and prevent war with the United Kingdom.